On the frequentist validity of Bayesian limits: Applications and examples

 \subsection{Goodness-of-fit Bayes factors for random walks}

-Another application concerns goodness-of-fit testing for the transition kernel of a Markov chain with posterior odds or Bayes factors.
+Consider the asymptotic consistency of goodness-of-fit tests for the transition kernel of a Markov chain with posterior odds or Bayes factors.
 Bayesian analyses of Markov chains on a finite state space are found in \cite{Strelioff07} and references therein.
 Consistency results \cf\ \cite{Walker04} for random walk data are found in \cite{Ghosal04}.
-Large-deviation results for the posterior distributions are derived in \cite{Papangelou96,Eichelsbacher02}.
+Large-deviation results for posterior distributions are derived in \cite{Papangelou96,Eichelsbacher02}.
 The examples below are based on ergodicity for remote contiguity and Hoeffding's inequality for uniformly ergodic Markov chains \cite{Meyn93,Glynn02} to construct suitable tests.
-We first prove the analog of Schwartz's construction in the case of an ergodic random walk.
+We first prove the analogue of Schwartz's construction in the case of an ergodic random walk.